© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Is-Coed-Uchaf Standing Stone is a scheduled monument protected by Cadw under reference CM198.
 View the official record →

-Is-Coed-Uchaf Standing Stone is a Neolithic or Bronze Age monolith located in Carmarthenshire, Wales.
+Is-Coed-Uchaf Standing Stone is a prehistoric monument located in Carmarthenshire, Wales, consisting of a single upright stone of archaeological significance.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM198.

 Is-Coed-Uchaf Standing Stone dates from the prehistoric period, and is classified as a standing stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Is-Coed-Uchaf Standing Stone is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM198.